Penguin guide: how to identify each species and best places to see

 Scientists can undertake population counts of penguins in inaccessible areas by using high-resolution satellite imagery.
 They are able to differentiate between birds, ice, shadow and guano (penguin poo).

-The biggest species is the emperor penguin (main picture) at 1.2m tall, whilst the smallest species is the blue penguin (also known as the little or fairy penguin) at just over 0.3m tall.
+Adult emperor penguins are 1.2m tall, which makes them the tallest penguin species.
+The smallest species is the blue penguin (also known as the little penguin or fairy penguin) at just over 0.3m tall - 4x shorter than emperor penguins.

 Many bird species are adapted to flying by having hollow bones, whereas penguins have dense bones, which makes diving easier.